CBR500R vs Ninja 400 acceleration and top speed

 As it stands now the Ninja offers slightly more in-gear acceleration if both motorcycles were side by side in the same gear and at the same speed.

-The Ninja 400 – as it has lower gearing will be showing slightly higher revs ranging from anywhere between 500 and 1000 rpm depending on the gear with the CBR500R requiring less rpm to offer similar but ultimately slightly less performance.
+The Kawasaki Ninja 400 – as it has lower gearing will be showing slightly higher revs on the tachometer ranging from anywhere between 500 and 1000 rpm.

 Speed in each gear compared at 5000 rpm